Offering a service that prioritizes the highest-paying gigs in the gig economy, Stoovo raises funding – TechCrunch

 Semih Korkmaz and Hantz Févry launched Stoovo in 2019 as a way to help gig workers make the best use of their time.

-Févry, who immigrated to the U.S. from Haiti, knew first hand the struggles that come with part time work from his days as a student at Stonybrook University.
-While there bouncing from job to job, Févry would feel the sting associated with hidden fees, unkept promises, and variability of part-time labor.
+Févry, who immigrated to the U.S. from Haiti, knew firsthand the struggles that come with part-time work from his days as a student at Stonybrook University.
+While there bouncing from job to job, Févry would feel the sting associated with hidden fees, unkept promises and variability of part-time labor.

 The time at Stonybrook was also when Févry got his first taste of entrepreneurship.
-In 2010 and 2011 Févry said the Dean of the University’s business school let the budding business owner cut back on his hours so he could start iTrade International, an import-export business selling earthquake detection equipment in Haiti.
+In 2010 and 2011, Févry said the dean of the University’s business school let the budding business owner cut back on his hours so he could start iTrade International, an import-export business selling earthquake detection equipment in Haiti.

 That first taste of tech and business development eventually landed Févry a job at Google in Hong Kong and offered him the chance to travel around the world.
 After a stint in Europe, Févry moved back to the U.S. where he set to work building Stoovo.

-The question on his mind was this: How can we leverage technology to help gig workers or people taking short term assignments?
+The question on his mind was this: How can we leverage technology to help gig workers or people taking short-term assignments?

-Févry and his co-founder Korkmaz envisioned Stoovo as a way to level they playing field by providing gig workers with information about the highest paying jobs available on the gig platforms at any one time.
+Févry and his co-founder Korkmaz envisioned Stoovo as a way to level the playing field by providing gig workers with information about the highest paying jobs available on the gig platforms at any one time.
 “What the platforms are doing is they are optimizing to make sure that they’re responding to demand,” Févry said.
-“What we do is use the same approach to predict what will be the demand, where will be the demand, what will be the competition, and what’s the payout.”
+“What we do is use the same approach to predict what will be the demand, where will be the demand, what will be the competition and what’s the payout.”

 The company’s software advises gig workers on the optimum time for using each service based on their earning criteria and hours, Févry said.

-“We tell you when to start working, where you need to start working, and when you need to go when you need to take your break,” he said.
+“We tell you when to start working, where you need to start working and when you need to go when you need to take your break,” he said.

 But the company’s service isn’t only about optimization.
 There’s also a banking component and a suite of products to ensure that gig workers are also getting the most out of their gigs financially.
-The company offers a checking account, a tax management service, and lending services as well through services like BellBizzer, a Seattle-based company which offers a short-term rental service for consumer goods.
+The company offers a checking account, a tax management service and lending services as well, through services like BellBizzer, a Seattle-based company that offers a short-term rental service for consumer goods.

 Both Korkmaz and Févry spent time working as delivery drivers or freelancing to get a feel for the challenges gig workers faced, Févry said.
-During lunch breaks at Google, Févry would do food deliveries to seewhat he could do so that he could understand how to make the gig economy work better.
+During lunch breaks at Google, Févry would do food deliveries to see what he could do so that he could understand how to make the gig economy work better.

 Ultimately, the best solution would be to pay gig workers a fair wage for the time they spend doing their work, but barring that, technologically developed band-aids to help heal technologically enabled wounds seem like the only option.